xinyee20/tp/docs/UserGuide.md

 Symbol/syntax | Meaning
 --------|------------------
-`command` | This indicates a technical term, which you can find out more in the next subsection [3.2.3.
-Command syntax and usage](#323-command-syntax-and-usage).
+`command` | This indicates a technical term, which you can find out more in [Command syntax and usage](#323-command-syntax-and-usage).
 _GUI_ | This indicates a graphical component, such as a button, layout format and text input box. ℹ | This indicates a note.
 💡 | This indicates a tip.